Haltiner Barge (aka Scanlon’s Barge)

 heaps of metal from a shipwreck rest underwater

-The tangled remains of a large steel crane at the shallow site of Harltiner Barge (aka Scanlon’s Barge.)
+The tangled remains of a large steel crane at the shallow site of Haltiner Barge (aka Scanlon’s Barge.)

 A sonar scan of a shipwreck

-Side scan sonar image of the scattered wreckage of Harltiner Barge (aka Scanlon’s Barge.)
+Side scan sonar image of the scattered wreckage of Haltiner Barge (aka Scanlon’s Barge.)